 - What do you want your site to accomplish?
 Do you want to grow a readership, convert sales, attract new clients?

 - What would attract your ideal user, then compel them to accomplish that site goal?
 For example, if your main goal for your website is to grow your mailing list, how are you attracting your target demographic to join the list?
 Do you have a sign-up incentive that might appeal to them?
 Is the website designed in a way your ideal user would find appealing?

 After you answer those three questions, you should have a pretty solid idea of which direction to take your website.

 Need help?
-Check out this free training to help you sell more books!
+Check out the ways we can help you sell more books!